ReturnInfinity/BareMetal/doc/Kernel API.md

 #### CALLBACK_MOUSE

-Set a callback for mouse activity.
+Set a callback for execution on mouse activity.

 	 IN:	Nothing
 	OUT:	RAX = Address of callback